tcncloud/protoc-gen-persist/docs/index.md

   };
 }
 ```
-This query would break down into an update mutation, where **Both** id, and ssn were primary keys
+This query would break down into an update mutation, where **Both** id, and ssn were primary keys.
 Put the row values you want to change in the SET list,  and in the WHERE clause,  lists the primary keys,
 and what they are equal to.
 The only operator is '=' in a WHERE clause for updates.